spencerkingman/spenking-music/_posts/2000-01-09-here-we-are-pelle-the-conqueror.markdown

 ---
 layout: post
-title: "Here We Are (Pelle)"
+title: "Here We Are (Pelle the Conqueror)"
-permalink: /here-we-are-pelle/
+permalink: /here-we-are-pelle-the-conqueror/
 published: true
 ---